MsTao-68/Codes-for-Algorithms/README.md

 # Codes-for-Algorithms
 - Codes for realizing theories learned from Data Mining, Machine Learning, Deep Learning without using the present Python packages.
+(Just basic coding test to challenge myself).
 - **Upload on a random basis.**

 --------